10 Tips for Living With Your Returning College Student

 Your college student may fall into that category and may need your understanding.
 Life can be daunting for Freshmen or newly minted college graduates as well, who may be worried about the direction their lives will take in terms of careers.
 Students and recent college graduates need to know that they have someone they can trust and who supports them through the ups and downs they face.
 Parents are good people for that job.

 2. Accept that your order-giving days are over.
 Avoid being adamant or forceful even if you are positive your ideas are right.
 On difficult subjects, offer your thoughts with care.
 You might say, “What I have to say will make me feel better knowing I have offered my opinion whether or not you follow my advice.”
 In short, offer suggestions with care.
 And, remember them for what they are: suggestions, not the laws of the land.

 4. Stop being intrusive or manipulative.
-Probing your child about job prospects or future plans, while coming from a good place, will only translate to unwelcome pestering.
+Probing your child about future plans, while coming from a good place, will only translate to unwelcome pestering.
 Your son or daughter will share more if you ask and suggest less.
 No adult likes to be told what to do or what they should be doing—and that’s what your child is, an adult.